pulp/pulp-cli/staging_docs/user/reference/supported_workflows.md

 # Supported Workflows

+!!! warning
+    This file is probably outdated by the time of reading it.

 `pulp-cli` is still in beta, so the features and workflows listed here are subject to change.
 `pulp-cli` is tested against the five most-recent pulpcore releases as of the date of the pulp-cli release.
 It comes with support for five Pulp plugins: `pulp_ansible`, `pulp_container`, `pulp_file`,